Skip to content

 You may want to upgrade to a new SSD if overheating troubles you.
 Another solution could be ensuring good airflow and maybe using something like thermal pads to extract heat.

 Any Solid State Electronics will start to break down once they reach the frying temperature i.e. 120 Degrees.
-So, even if your Hardware monitoring is showing a temperature above 80 Degree, it is surely a warning sign.
-At that time, you will have to do something to fix it up.
+So, even if your Hardware monitoring is showing a temperature above 80 Degrees, it is surely a warning sign.
+At that time, you will have to do something to fix it.

 In my suggestions, it will be good to get in touch with a professional and seek help to get rid of this issue.